USAF Air University: School of Advanced Air and Space Studies

 Although graduate colloquia dominate the curriculum, SAASS uses other instructional methodologies as well.
-These include a capstone wargaming exercise, practical application exercises, case studies, and guest speakers.
+These include field studies, practical application exercises, case studies, and guest speakers

 SAASS is the most selective of all Air Force schools.
 Approximately five percent of those eligible to volunteer for SAASS are elected to attend.
 To become a SAASS student, an officer must: (1) graduate from an intermediate service school or equivalent, (2) be a volunteer, (3) possess a master's degree from an accredited institution or have an undergraduate degree with a GPA of 3.25 or higher, (4) have less than 16 years total active commissioned service, and (5) be selected by the central selection board held at the Air Force Personnel Center.